Navigation and Content

-Conquering the peak – 4 factors for peak season success
+Conquering the peak season – 4 critical factors for success

 Seasonal surges, both expected and unexpected

-For many of us, the holidays are a busy time.
+For many people around the world, the end of the year is a busy time.
 Gifts, gatherings, going on vacation – the “most wonderful time of the year” can be stressful.

-It’s a challenging time for retailers, too.
-And those challenges are mostly related to their supply chains.
+It’s a challenging time for retailers, too – which is why the fourth quarter of the year is referred to as the peak season.
+The biggest hurdles of this time of year are mostly related to supply chains.
 The short-term surge in demand often leads to higher labor, transport, and warehouse capacity costs, as well as busier passenger and cargo traffic.
-Inclement weather can cause sudden congestion and delays, and unexpected spikes in consumer demand lead to stockouts of certain products.
+Inclement weather can cause sudden congestion and delays, and unexpected spikes in consumer demand lead to shortages of certain products.

 Matching inventory in stores and warehouses to customer demand is probably the most important task facing any supply chain manager in the retail industry.

-For this year’s peak season, the challenge will be ensuring supply chains are flexible and responsive to changes in demand and day-to-day disruptions.
-Retailers will also have to be smart in applying the right promotions and discounts to move the inventory they have in stock or can ship more readily.
+This year’s peak season will require supply chains that are flexible and responsive to shifts in demand and day-to-day disruptions.
+Retailers will also need to be strategic in applying the right promotions and discounts to move the inventory they have in stock – and the inventory they can replenish most reliably.

 The peak season opportunity